 No products in the cart.

-At Stocks Farm grown on contract for Bulmers in Hereford/Ledbury and Magners at Shepton Mallet in Somerset.
-The cider apples are harvested mechanically and are delivered directly to the processing plants in October and November each year for pressing.
+At Stocks Farm, cider apples are grown on contract for Magners at Shepton Mallet in Somerset.
+These apples are harvested mechanically and are delivered directly to the processing plants in October and November each year for pressing.
 We grow two varieties: Dabinett and Harry Masters.

 Dabinett: The Dabinett has small, yellow-green fruit flecked red.
 The flesh is greenish and aromatic.
 It’s flavour is classed as ‘bittersweet’.
 The tree is relatively small and spreading habit.
 It also has a high resistance to apple scab.